-Survivor pension: The pension is equal to 50% of the average monthly wage in the last year of contributions or, if the deceased was a pensioner, 100% of the insured's pension.
+Survivor pension: The pension is equal to 50% of the insured's average monthly earnings in the last year of contributions or, if the deceased was a pensioner, 100% of the insured's pension.

-The pension is increased by 0.5% for each full year of contributions if the deceased had at least 60 months of contributions; by 1% for each full year of contributions if the deceased had at least 120 months of contributions.
+The pension is increased by 0.5% for each full year of contributions if the deceased had between 60 months to 119 months of contributions; by 1% for each full year of contributions if the deceased had at least 120 months of contributions.